-What employees hurt on-the-job need to understand about eye accidents at work.
+What employees hurt on-the-job need to understand about eye accidents at work in Michigan.

 A workplace accident can result in lifetime medical problems.
 This is especially true for employees who lose partial or total vision.
 It can impact their ability to perform their job as well as other aspects of their daily lives.
 Here is some information for that every employee should know if they have injured their eye in an accident at work in Michigan.